mlochbaum/BQN/tutorial/expression.md

 -->
 It's a convenient way to write non-printing characters without having to include them in your source code: for example `@+10` is the newline character.

 Addition and subtraction with affine characters have all the same algebraic properties that they do with numbers.
 One way to see this is to think of values as a combination of "characterness" (0 for numbers and 1 for characters) and either numeric value or code point.
 Addition and subtraction are done element-wise on these pairs of numbers, and are allowed if the result is a valid value, that is, its characterness is 0 or 1 and its value is a valid code point if the characterness is 1.
-However, because the space of values is no longer closed under addition and subtraction, certain rearrangements of valid computations might not be valid, if one of the values produced in the middle isn't legal.
+However, because the space of values is no longer closed under addition and subtraction, certain rearrangements of valid computations might not work, if one of the values produced in the middle isn't legal.

 ## Modifiers